 I just loved these elements, so TMNT! so I also took the pizza and slime and incorporated them in other areas.
 A pizza pennant banner to hang above the dessert table and slime that I used on the centerpiece and main eating table.

 I’m always popping into our local scrap facility here in San Francisco.
-It’s our local reuse center that takes discarded items heading for landfill that are perfectly usable for artwork (such as paper with the wrong logo on it, fabric samples from interior designers, industrial discards, and other materials) and makes them avaialble to the community.
+It’s our local reuse center that takes discarded items heading for landfill that are perfectly usable for artwork.
+Things such as paper with the wrong logo on it, fabric samples from interior designers, industrial discards, and other materials.
+The reuse center makes them available to the community.
 I was so lucky to stumble across a batch of speech bubble chalkboards.
 These were perfect for my “Cowabunga Dude” and other phrases!
 I used a chalk pen and put the phrases on in block letters.

-Add you party plates and cutlery, I added TMNT masks for the kids to put on and then you are all set.
+Add your party plates and cutlery.
+I added TMNT masks for the kids to put on and then you are all set.

-The kids are at their places finishing off the real pizza and fantastic pizza cookies and sweet’s Preston’s mom bought along.
-Prestion and his friends loved the decor and were acting out ninja moves before you knew it.
+The kids are at their places finishing off the real pizza and fantastic pizza.
+They also enjoyed cookies and sweets Preston’s mom bought along.
+Preston and his friends loved the decor and were acting out ninja moves before you knew it.

-I hope this gives you some inspiration for your very own Teenage Mutant Ninja Turtles party.
+I hope this gives you some inspiration for your very own Teenage Mutant Ninja Turtles TMNT party.